xtreemze/KullabergCitizenScience/README.md

 #### Code Style

 Javascript ES6 style is preferred.
-Note that jquery code is possible but jquery will be phased out soon in an upcoming version of the materialize-css framework.
+We will not be using jQuery and will try to avoid using React, Angular to try and achieve what those frameworks do by using JavaScript ES6.
 Prettier is used to format code and keep a consistent yet flexible style. https://prettier.io/ Try to use descriptive names for variables, objects and functions using camelCase.
 If this is not possible, comment your code thoroughly to explain what is going on.

 ### Development